Switzerland and Brazil maintain close and varied bilateral relations. They hold regular political exchanges and have strong business ties.

 History of bilateral relations

 Relations between Switzerland and Brazil date back to the early 19th century, when Swiss businessmen discovered Brazil as a market for their goods.
 The first Swiss overseas consulate was opened in Rio de Janeiro in 1819.
-Swiss migrants headed for Brazil from 1817, when the town of Nova Friburgo was founded, until the middle of the 20th century.
+Many Swiss migrants headed for Brazil from 1817, when the town of Nova Friburgo was founded, until the middle of the 20th century.
 Switzerland opened its diplomatic mission in Rio de Janeiro in 1907.
 This was moved to Brasilia, the new capital, in 1972.
-Besides its Embassy, Switzerland also operates two consulates-general and a "Swiss Business Hub" in Brazil.
+Besides its embassy, Switzerland also operates two consulates-general, a number of honorary consulates and a "Swiss Business Hub" in Brazil.
 It also supports the two Swiss schools in São Paulo and Curitiba.